 🔸In 1844, he won the first prize in a essay competition on Female Infanticide.
 The competition was conducted by the British Government.

-🔸In addition, he had an amazing collection of Ancient Indian Coins and inscriptions of ancient Sanskrit authors.
+🔸In addition, he had an amazing collection of Ancient Indian Coins and inscriptions of many ancient Sanskrit authors.

 A Day to Commemorate…